 Why did you decide to become an analyst?

 I was at a university careers fair looking for jobs in the technology sector — primarily for developer-type positions, given my background in Computer Science — when I first encountered Enable.
 They were recruiting developers which is why I initially approached their stand, but after reading the role description for a Business Analyst I thought that it might be a job that suited me.
 It still offered the opportunity to solve problems using technology that I was looking for in a developer position, but also offered a chance to spend time working face to face with clients.

 How much experience as an analyst did you have before joining Enable?

 Whilst I had no direct career experience in Business Analysis prior to joining Enable, I was able to transfer skills I’d gained elsewhere to the role.
-My degree was obviously highly relevant and gave me the understanding of software architecture and the ability to analyse and optimise data structures that I needed to succeed in the role.
+My degree was obviously highly relevant and gave me the understanding of software architecture and the ability to analyze and optimise data structures that I needed to succeed in the role.
 I’ve also held part-time jobs in the past that were public-facing, so these provided useful experience too.

 What initially attracted you to work for Enable?

 I got a really strong first impression of the company at the careers fair.
 The people I spoke to were friendly and helpful, and I could tell from the quality of the printed materials they’d brought with them, and later from looking at the Enable website, that this was a business that shared my passion for quality, detail and design.
 This was reinforced when I came in for an interview — again, everyone I met was very friendly and the offices were superbly designed.

 Tell us about your average day at Enable.